holehouse-lab/shephard-colab/readme.md

 [get_overlaping_domains](https://colab.research.google.com/drive/1gBSbQWtBzSwIm1SaR0Cj9Vk4CgU44DtW?usp=sharing)

 Here this notebook provides an example for how to evaluate overlap of domains in a protien, as well as getting the fraction of overlap between any two domains.
-This example demostrates how to:
+This example demonstrates how to:

  * Initialize an empty proteome and add proteins
  * Add domains to proteins